michaelchoie/Deep_Learning/11. generate_tv_script/README.md

 ```

 ## Model Strategy
 In order to generate a TV script, I trained a Recurrent Neural Network using AWS.
-The RNN's architecture consisted of a word2vec embedding layer, LSTM cells, and a seq2seq encoder/decoder.
+The RNN's architecture consisted of a word2vec embedding layer and LSTM cells.

 __RNN:__<br />
 Using an RNN rather than a feedforward network allows us to train our model on the _sequence_ of words in the data, which in theory should allow us to generate a more coherent sequence of words.